ThisIsBenny/wishlist-app/README.md

 # wishlist

 The wishlist app is a simple webapp for publishing wishlists.
 It allows to share wishlists for different people or occasions with friends and family.
-If something was bought from the wishlist, it can be removed from the list to prevent duplicate purchases.
+If something from the wishlist was bought, it can be removed from the list to prevent duplicate purchases.

 The app can be easily self-hosted via Docker (see docker-compose example below).